-Koones believes that housing manufacturers are leading the green home building effort and that companies like Lindal, the first building system designated Green Approved by the National Association of Home Builders Research Center make it easier by packaging solutions in attractive and functional designs.
+Koones believes that housing manufacturers are leading the green home building effort.
+She applauds companies like Lindal, the first building system designated Green Approved by the National Association of Home Builders Research Center, who make it easier by packaging solutions in attractive and functional designs.
 She offered:

 “Prefab construction is the future of home construction for all the obvious reasons.
 It saves time and is more predictable.
 But another important benefit is that prefab houses are more environmentally friendly.
 All of the debris that is in dumpsters will go to a landfill and the homeowners will pay for all of those materials.
 In a factory – much of those materials will be recycled.

-In her address, Koones applauded the Lindal Architects Collaborative for offering a wide range of architectural signatures and designs but also for enabling the homeowner to fully customize the designs for environmentally responsive siting and to suit their personal home lives.
+In her address, Koones recognized the Lindal Architects Collaborative for offering a wide range of architectural signatures and designs.
+LAC homes allow the homeowner to fully customize the designs for environmentally responsive siting and to suit their personal home lives.

 Koones’ previous book, Prefabulous + Sustainable: Building and Customizing an Affordable, Energy-Efficient Home uses over two dozen homes to illustrate how factory fabricated homes are more resource-efficient and better constructed than conventional houses.